gungorbudak/forest-tuner/README.md

 * `--dataPath` Absolute path to output data file.
 Defaults to `./forest-tuner-data.tsv`.
 * `--logPath` Absolute path to output log file.
 Defaults to `./forest-tuner.log`.
 * `--processes` Number of processes to use in parallel, also used to provide `threads` config parameter to `forest.py`.

+### Interpretation

+The output data file contains several metrics (as columns) listed below for each parameter combination (omega, beta and mu parameters) run (as rows).
+The data file is sorted by `mean_degrees` in ascending order and then `num_terminals` in descencing order.
+The idea behind this sorting is the best solution we may search should include Steiner nodes with node high degrees and the solution includes as many terminals as possible.
+Other considerations can be looking for solutions without singletons and UBC as it interacts with very high number of nodes.

+#### Metrics

+* `t`, sum of negative prizes.
+* `num_prizes`, number of prizes given to Forest Tuner.
+* `num_terminals`, number of terminal nodes (prizes) recovered by Forest in the solution.
+* `num_steiner`, number of Steiner nodes revealed by Forest in the solution.
+* `num_nodes`, total number of nodes (terminal and Steiner) in the solution.
+* `num_edges`, total number of edges in the solution.
+* `num_trees`, number of connected components with node size greater than 5 in the solution.
+* `num_singletons`, number of connected components with node size less than or equal to 5 in the solution.
+* `mean_degrees`, mean of degrees of Steiner nodes in the solution.
+* `median_degrees`, median of degrees of Steiner nodes in the solution.
+* `has_ubc`, whether the solution includes UBC protein as the node.